 D- Shoot high-resolution pictures and videos of our product (s)

-The penultimate goal of the pre-launch campaign is to identify a quantifiable following that will attract as many investors on the day of the launch and the rest of the investment within a short period of time.
-A good projection of the goal would be one that gets at least 30-50% of its total funding from the pre-launch subscribers alone.
+The ultimate goal of the pre-launch campaign is to identify a quantifiable following that will attract many investors on launch day and generate continuous investment within a short period of time.
+A good goal would be to generate at least 30-50% of the campaign’s total funding from the pre-launch subscribers alone.

 Put in an equation shared by Indiegogo…